 Fifth of Lincolnshire residents consuming more than recommended levels of alcohol urged to consider signing up for free county-wide Drink Less programme

+Lincolnshire residents urged to consider signing up for free county-wide Drink Less programme

 The service, which is open to those living, working, studying or registered with a GP in Lincolnshire, as well as over 18’s and those consuming more than 14 units of alcohol per week offers bespoke one-to-one support from an experienced team of health coaches.